• Add description, images, menus and links to your mega menu

 Why Gray Hair Needs Different Shampoo Ingredients

-Gray hair behaves differently than pigmented hair because it usually becomes more porous and loses some of its natural moisture over time.
-Without melanin, the hair shaft can be more vulnerable to environmental exposure, mineral buildup, and dryness.
+Gray hair is typically more porous and loses natural moisture over time.
+Without melanin, the hair shaft becomes more vulnerable to environmental exposure, mineral buildup, and dryness.

 Ingredients to Avoid in Gray Hair Shampoo

-Some common shampoo ingredients may create challenges for gray hair, especially if used frequently.
+Some common shampoo ingredients may create challenges for gray hair.

-Gentler formulas that avoid these ingredients often provide a more balanced approach to caring for gray hair.
+Gentler formulas that avoid these ingredients offer a more balanced approach for gray hair.

 Ingredients That Support Healthy Gray Hair